liuenfu2012/docs/guide/en/restore.md

 :::

 ::: tip
-The database recovery command can be used not only to restore SiteServer CMS system data, but also to any occasion where data files need to be restored to the database.
+The database recovery command can be used not only to restore SS CMS system data, but also to any occasion where data files need to be restored to the database.
 :::

 ## Usage